ThomasWilmes/Programmierprojekt_Frontend/README.md

 --> Caution: JavaScript should be enabled on the webbrowser!!!

+--> Caution: Resources must be accessible and available online.
+Otherwise SELECT2 from select2.org will not work!

 --> Note: The index.php is only important for redirect at heroku to index.html